3 min readplaywrightobservabilitysdke2eapi-testing

 Install paths: local-only vs cloud-backed

-The Introduction outlines two onboarding tracks:
+The Playwright overview outlines two onboarding tracks:

 Configuration as the single source of truth